Foisoi/vigilant-octo-waddle/README.md

 # vigilant-octo-waddle
-For hashing
+Python script for hashing

-Input some string and get your hash
+Input some string and get a hash digest